a backpacking test of ultralight camp quilts

 • Fabric: 20D nylon taffeta DWR

 • Pros: Incredible value.
 Good warmth-to-weight.
-Very lightweight.
+Ultralight

 • Cons: Heavy side of ultralight.